-At Washington University, PLTL was introduced in General Chemistry in 2001 and has since been expanded to Calculus I/II/III.
-New for Fall 2018: PLTL for Physics 197
+At Washington University, PLTL was introduced in General Chemistry in 2001 and was quickly expanded to Calculus I/II/III.
+New for Spring 2019: PLTL for Physics 198

 Research on PLTL at Washington University has contributed to a growing body of scholarship demonstrating its effectiveness in improving student learning.
 Insights drawn from this research inform the ongoing improvement of PLTL programs here and around the country.